 Purchase and set up Dynamics 365 Marketing

-This topic explains how to set up a new Dynamics 365 Marketing instance after you have purchased a license.
+This article explains how to set up a new Dynamics 365 Marketing environment after you have purchased a license.

 How to purchase Dynamics 365 Marketing